 If you anticipate using more water than the average RVer, you should keep an eye out for Class Cs with more tank capacity, both freshwater and gray water.
 Unless it is freezing outside, you can no doubt survive without electricity; you can’t survive without water!

 Bringing water jugs along with you to cook and drink from is a good idea if you are boondocking for some time and are worried about how much water your tank has left in it.
-However, buying a rig with larger capacity tanks in the first place should remedy you needing to bring along additional fresh water.
+However, buying a rig with larger capacity tanks in the first place should remedy your need to bring along additional fresh water.

 Still on the fence about whether or not a Class C RV will suit your boondocking needs?
 Perhaps you should consider other options instead!
 Here are my top recommendations for boondocking that are not Class C RVs.